danini-the-panini/qr-this/README.md

 qr-this
 =======

 Quick and easy bookmark for turning any page into a QR code.
+[Try it out!](http://qr-this.herokuapp.com)

 Usage
 -----